 Recent testing demonstrates 61 MPGe in town and 66 MPGe highway on all-electric fleet package offered for the Ford Transit 350HD

-LOVELAND, Colo., June 4, 2018 – Lightning Systems, a global developer of zero-emissions drivetrains for commercial fleets, has received an Executive Order from the California Air Resources Board (CARB) for the zero-emissions Lightning Electric model for Ford Transit.
+LOVELAND, Colo., June 4, 2018 – Lightning Systems, a global developer of zero emission drivetrains for commercial fleets, has received an Executive Order from the California Air Resources Board (CARB) for the zero emission Lightning Electric model for Ford Transit.

 Lightning Electric is a battery-electric drivetrain package for the Ford Transit 350HD, a product used extensively by commercial and government fleets.
 Lightning Systems was one of the first to test under the newly released 2018 CARB efficiency and range validation test procedures for medium-duty vehicles, performed at the SGS Environmental Testing Center in Aurora, Colorado, guided by engine certification team at ECO, Inc., a leading engine and vehicle emissions certification consulting firm.

 Results demonstrated that the Ford Transit 350HD equipped with the zero emission Lightning Electric drivetrain achieved 61 MPGe on EPA City routes and 66 MPGe on EPA Highway routes, compared to 13 and 15 MPG respectively for the identically configured gasoline Ford Transit 350HD.
 The 50-mile range system was rated at 54 miles all-electric range and the 100-mile range vehicle came in at exactly double at 109 miles all-electric range.